goombalab/goombalab.github.io/_posts/2025-06-09-improving-length-generalization.md

 </div>
 ## Performance on Long Context Tasks
 <div style="text-align: justify; margin-bottom: 1em;">
-We have seen that the interventions enable length <em>robustness</em> (i.e. not having decreased peformance after the training context $T$), but it is not clear whether they enable length *generalization* (i.e. solving tasks that require exploiting relationships between tokens that are separated by more than $T$ positions).
+We have seen that the interventions enable length <em>robustness</em> (i.e. not having decreased peformance after the training context $T$), but it is not clear whether they enable length <em>generalization</em> (i.e. solving tasks that require exploiting relationships between tokens that are separated by more than $T$ positions).
 One may wonder whether the interventions enable length robustness by simply preventing the model from reasoning beyond the training context length &mdash; similar to sliding window attention, which can't reason over tokens separated by more than the sliding window &mdash; in which case the models would have constant performance for all evaluation contexts $t > T$, but could not solve tasks that require long context reasoning.
 In our work we show that <strong>the interventions do enable length generalization</strong> by showing results on three long context tasks.
 </div>

 <div style="text-align: justify; margin-bottom: 1em;">